RenatoAmaral/Catch-the-Eggs/README.md

 # Catch-the-Eggs

-game using HTML, CSS, JavaScript, and jQuery.
+Game using HTML, CSS, JavaScript, and jQuery.